kesteckb/COMSM-SEGP/Conclusion/README.md

 Currently, all food items in the quiz are fixed, and each time a player plays the quiz, they see the same options.
 Because we also reveal the sugar content of all food as the player progresses through the quiz, a small and fixed dataset reduces playability.

 In future versions, we would seek to improve this limitation.
 First, we would increase the size of our dataset to incorporate more food items.
-We would take advantage of public food APIs, such as FoodData Central [1] to maintain the data more easily.
+We would take advantage of public food APIs, such as FoodData Central[<sup>[1]</sup>](https://fdc.nal.usda.gov/) to maintain the data more easily.
 Though we would still need to generate a list of foods for the quiz, the nutrition information itself would be populated via API.
 Additionally, the API could make our nutrition data more robust.
 Common foods (e.g., chocolate) have many API results, and we could take an average of the nutrition information to generalise it.
 After increasing the size of our database, we would improve the variety of the quiz by making each meal contain a random subset of food items to enhance our application's playability.

 #### Relevant Portion Sizes